CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 **If you already see the file InterestingPicture-1.0-SNAPSHOT.war ...**

-- somewhere in your project panel, you don't have to do the Build part below.
+- ... somewhere in your project panel, you don't have to do the Build part below.
 The war file would be in the target directory (or possibly in the target/out directory).

-**else in IntelliJ, click Build->Build Artifacts. if one of the choices is "InterestingPicture:war"**
+**else in IntelliJ, click Build->Build Artifacts.
+If one of the choices is "InterestingPicture:war" ...**

-- click the arrow to get the sub-menu and click Build.
+- ... click the arrow to get the sub-menu and click Build.
 As above, this should create the file InterestingPicture-1.0-SNAPSHOT.war, which will be in the target (or possibly target/out) directory.

 **else** do the following: